-The Virginia Racing Commission (VRC) regulates all aspects of pari-mutuel wagering and live horse racing occurring in the Commonwealth of Virginia.
+The Virginia Racing Commission (VRC) regulates all aspects of pari-mutuel wagering and live horse racing with pari-mutuel wagering occurring in the Commonwealth of Virginia.
 VRC conducts proceedings for the issuing of licenses to racetracks, satellite wagering facilities, and advanced deposit wagering providers.
-Additionally, VRC issues permits to all participants of live horse racing, employees of racetracks, satellite wagering facilities, and account wagering providers.
+Additionally, VRC issues permits to all participants of live horse racing with pari-mutuel wagering, employees of racetracks, satellite wagering facilities, and account wagering providers.
 VRC is also responsible for the oversight of the Virginia Breeders Fund, which provides financial incentives to the breeders and owners of Virginia-bred horses.